 - Changes in behavior

 Causes may be:

 - Myofascial pain (Pain in muscles or fascia.
 This is a type of connective tissue that surrounds muscles.)

 Learn more by reading the Chronic Pelvic Pain handbook from the International Pelvic Pain Society.

-What is chronic pelvic pain syndrome?
+What is CPP syndrome?